You’ve put lots of thought into your employee newsletter.

 2. Anniversaries or milestones

-Celebrating work anniversaries, birthdays, or other milestones is a great way to encourage employees to reach out to each other.
-Some employees are shy, or simply aren’t paying attention, so giving them a shout out in the newsletter is a great way to recognize them and make them feel appreciated.
+Some employees might be new, remote, or even shy—so giving them a shout out in the newsletter is a great way to recognize them and make them feel appreciated.

 3. Top 10 lists